mathgladiator/adama-lang/docs/blog/2020-07-28-last-performance-update.md

 }
 ```

-Now, this example has all sorts of problems, but it shows how a stateless server can be used to kinda-power an Adama experience.
+Now, this example has all sorts of problems, but it shows how a stateless server can almost be used to power an Adama experience.
 You can refer to [first case study](/blog/first-case-study-and-thoughts) to contrast the above code to how this would work with Adama (without any hacks or holes).
-We can leverage the above to outline two useful metrics.
+We can leverage the above mental model to outline two useful metrics.
 First, there is the "client bandwidth" which measures the bytes going from the server to all the clients (in aggregate).
 Second, there us "storage bandwidth" which measures all the bytes from the stateless server to some database or storage service.
 We can use the tooling to estimate these metrics for our example game.
 Here "cmp-set" refers to the above code, and we compare this to the adama version.

 | dimension | cmp-set| adama | adama/cmp-set % |
 | --- | --- | --- | --- |